cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -ingester.spread-flushes
 [spread_flushes: <boolean> | default = true]

+# Period at which metadata we have not seen will remain in memory before being
+# deleted.
+# CLI flag: -ingester.metadata-retain-period
+[metadata_retain_period: <duration> | default = 10m]

 # Period with which to update the per-user ingestion rates.
 # CLI flag: -ingester.rate-update-period
 [rate_update_period: <duration> | default = 15s]